nickdba/Retete-culinare/Meniu/coffee/recent-beans/house-blend-trials.md

 ### Espresso - 12 bar opv, dose: 18g⁠

 We tried the following temp surfing method:
-Preheat the machine for 15 min and flush the head until light goes off.
+Preheat the machine for 15-20 min and flush the head until light goes off.
 Wait for the light again.
 From here we have some options:

 * Press brew immediately ~ 85°C
 * Wait 10s, then press brew ~ 88°C
 * Wait 10s, press steam for 5s, then press brew ~ 92°C
-* Wait 10s, press steam for 10s, then press brew ~ 96°C
+* Wait 10s, press steam for 5s, wait 5s, then press brew ~ 96°C

 **1st Try**